edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedGoDevelopers.md

     -   <https://wiki.edgexfoundry.org/display/FA/Contributor%27s+Guide+-+Go+Lang>
     -   <https://wiki.edgexfoundry.org/display/FA/Contributor+Process?searchId=AW768BAW7>

+    Furthermore, this pulls and works with the latest code from the `main` branch.
+The `main` branch contains code that is "work in progress" for the upcoming release.
+If you want to work with a specific release, download code from the specific release branch or tag(e.g. `v2.0.0`, `hanoi`, `v1.3.11`, etc.)

 ## Build EdgeX Foundry

 To build the Go Lang services found in edgex-go, first change directories to the root of the edgex-go code

 ``` bash
 cd edgex-go